FESTIVAL SCREENINGS

 WORLD PREMIERE Jerusalem International Jewish Film Festival (2008)

-NCJF's 35mm restoration of THE JESTER was especially exciting and challenging because of the unusual film materials used to achieve the restoration: One of the two original 1937 35mm nitrate prints located by NCJF includes six color toned scenes-four in sepia and two in blue-totaling 27 minutes, or one third, of THE JESTER's running time.
+NCJF's 35mm restoration of The Jester was especially exciting and challenging because of the unusual film materials used to achieve the restoration: One of the two original 1937 35mm nitrate prints located by NCJF includes six color toned scenes-four in sepia and two in blue-totaling 27 minutes, or one third, of the film's running time.
 Color toning-employed to create mood and enhancing narrative-was often utilized for silent films.
 It was, however, extremely rare for sound films especially for independent productions.

 Because there are no subtitles on the original prints, it was possible for NCJF to create a completely new subtitle track.
 A new English translation was commissioned and a separate subtitle track was prepared, allowing for the newly preserved materials to be archived in their original form.
 The outstanding restoration work was accomplished by Janice Allen and Michael Kolvek of Cinema Arts, Inc, NCJF's laboratory for over 25 years.